Generic Name and Formulations:

 Serious susceptible infections where less toxic antibiotics are inappropriate, including respiratory, skin and soft tissue, septicemia, intraabdominal, female pelvic or genital; bone and joint (inj).

 Not for treatment of meningitis.
 Discontinue if colitis occurs and treat.
-Monitor neonates.
+Permanently discontinue if severe skin reactions occur.
 Allergy.
 Asthma (75mg, 150mg caps).
 GI disease (esp. colitis).
+Atopy.
 Monitor blood, renal, and hepatic function in long-term use and in children.
 Renal or hepatic disease with metabolic aberrations.
+IV: Gasping syndrome (neonates, infants).
+Elderly.
 Pregnancy (Cat.B).
-Nursing mothers.
+Nursing mothers: not recommended.

 May potentiate neuromuscular blocking agents.
-May antagonize erythromycin.
+May antagonize erythromycin; avoid.
 Antiperistaltic agents may worsen colitis.

-Pseudomembranous colitis, diarrhea, GI upset, rash, anaphylaxis, jaundice, renal dysfunction, blood dyscrasias, polyarthritis.
+Pseudomembranous colitis, diarrhea, nausea, vomiting, abdominal pain, rash, anaphylaxis, jaundice, renal dysfunction, blood dyscrasias, polyarthritis, severe skin reactions (eg, toxic epidermal necrolysis, erythema multiforme, Stevens-Johnson syndrome).